Boogardie Murrum Regeneration Project

 Project Information:

-Boogardie Murrum Regeneration Project is a Human-Induced Regeneration (HIR) project located in the Murchison region of Western Australia, approximately 20 kilometers west of the historic gold mining town of Mount Magnet.
-Registered in July 2022, the project spans a vast area of roughly 251,724 hectares, covering the pastoral leases of Boogardie and Murrum Stations.
-These properties are situated in a remote, arid landscape widely utilized for rangeland grazing.
+The Boogardie Murrum Regeneration Project is a Human-Induced Regeneration (Human-Induced Regeneration of a Permanent Even-Aged Native Forest-1.1) project located in the Murchison region of Western Australia.
+The project area is centered approximately 20 kilometers west of the township of Mount Magnet, a historic gold mining center.
+Registered in July 2022, the project encompasses a massive expanse of approximately 251,724 hectares.
+The project likely covers the pastoral leases of Boogardie Station and the nearby Murrum Station, which are situated in a region dominated by extensive rangeland grazing (sheep and cattle) and mining operations.